Control conversation history collection

 Collection behavior and data format

-This is the default behavior.
-The probe records input messages, output messages, system instructions, and tool definitions in JSON format within the Span Attributes.
+By default, the probe records input messages, output messages, system instructions, and tool definitions as JSON in the span attributes.

 |